straysheep-dev/straysheep-dev.github.io/docs/notes/pfsense.md

 Of course if you changed any these from their defaults, maintaining them here makes it easy to maintain egress rules.

+### VLANs

+!!! note "TODO"

+	There's a section under [NAT](#nat) below covering VLANs.
+These sections will need deduplicated.

+!!! tip "Naming Convention"

+	This is useful to keep in mind from the perspective of potentially integrating pfSense with other network gear.

+	- Interfaces should maintain VLAN1, VLAN2, or OPT1, OPT2 as the VLAN ID is consistent across all gear
+	- Use the interface descriptive field in each platform to note what the VLAN is for

 ## Firewall

 Firewall rules and examples.